rsyai-oos/cuneus/usage.md

 2. Rename and modify the copied file to create your shader
 3. Focus on writing your WGSL shader code :-)

+## GStreamer Requirement for Video Textures

+Cuneus supports using Videos as textures, which requires GStreamer bins to be installed on your system.

+### Installation

+Install from the [GStreamer website](https://gstreamer.freedesktop.org/download/#macos), both the runtime and development libraries, and make sure the `gstreamer` and `gstreamer-app` binaries are in your path.

+[build.rs](https://github.com/altunenes/cuneus/blob/main/build.rs) contains configuration for macOS frameworks and library paths.
+Adjust as needed for your system for development :-)

+> **Note**: GStreamer is only required if you need video texture functionality.
+Image-based textures should work without it.

 ## Template Structure

 ### Basic Single Pass Shader (No GUI)